Skip to Content

 Beats and Eats (music to pair with pork neck bones)

-Both celebrate authenticity, delivering a sensory experience that transcends boundaries, blending musical and culinary artistry into an incredible fusion.
+Both the song and dish celebrate authenticity, delivering a sensory experience that transcends boundaries, blending musical and culinary artistry into an incredible fusion.
 The groove of "Skin I'm In" enhances the enjoyment of every succulent bite, creating a dynamic synergy that elevates both the auditory and gustatory pleasures.
-It's a soulful rendezvous that amplifies the joy of savoring a dish rooted in tradition and seasoned with musical finesse.

 How to Cook Pork Neck Bones (step by step)